Ranked #1 Children's Hospital by U.S. News & World Report

 The therapeutic recreation specialists provide group structure for your child to promote interaction with other children, assess motor skills and ability to concentrate and teach children ways to productively use free time and develop new coping skills.

-There are two teachers on Bader 5, one for the school-age program and one for adolescents.
+There are two teachers on the IPS unit, one for the school-age program and one for adolescents.
 They can work with your child's school to better understand your child's learning needs, facilitate a plan to help your child complete assignments while hospitalized and make recommendations for additional services or testing your child may need.
 They provide tutoring to patients while they are hospitalized.

 The future of pediatrics will be forged by thinking differently, breaking paradigms and joining together in a shared vision of tackling the toughest challenges before us.”